ninahonyango/Packet-Capture-Analysis/README.md

 ## 📘 Conclusion

 This project successfully demonstrated the process of capturing and analyzing network traffic to detect and investigate a brute-force FTP attack.
-By utilizing tools like Wireshark and Hydra, we were able to identify unauthorized access attempts, successful logins, and subsequent file transfer activities.
+By utilizing tools like Wireshark and Hydra, I was able to identify unauthorized access attempts, successful logins, and subsequent file transfer activities.
 The analysis provided valuable insights into the attack's methodology and highlighted the importance of continuous network monitoring and analysis in cybersecurity.

 ### 🔍 Key Findings